 As a child I grew up in the northern suburbs of Sydney with Ku-ring-gai Chase National Park as my back yard.
 After school and on weekends I would spend countless hours with my best friend and school mates exploring the bush, catching tadpoles, yabbies and cicadas, damming creeks and playing hide and seek.

 During those years I developed a love for the bush and became interested in the various birds and mammals that lived around me.
 I was always fascinated by the wonderful wildlife photos in National Geographic magazine and was in awe of the SLR film cameras advertised on the back page.
 My passion for nature photography started at age fourteen when my parents bought me my first camera, a Kodak Instamatic.
-Dreams of magazine images were shattered when my first roll of film was developed and the beautiful Robin I photographed in my mother's rose garden appeared as a scarlet speck.
+Dreams of magazine images were shattered when my first roll of film was developed and the beautiful Robin in my mother's rose garden appeared as a scarlet speck.

-By age seventeen I had saved enough money for a Nikon F2 SLR camera and 300mm lens which my father purchased for me, duty-free.
-Without success in achieving the stunning images I dreamed of, my interest in wildlife photography faded until after my first child was born.
+By age seventeen I had saved enough money for a Nikon F2 SLR camera and 300mm lens which my father purchased, duty-free.
+Without success in achieving the stunning images I dreamed of, my interest in wildlife photography waned until after my first child was born.
 It was then when free time was scarce, I decided one night to venture into the Royal National Park, near my home in Engadine, to see if there were any animals about.
 To my surprise and delight I saw possums and watched a Tawny Frogmouth fly to a dead limb, close enough for me to photograph.

-You are welcome to use any of my images for your personal not-for-profit use such as projects etc, but please reference me as the photographer.
-My images are copyright so if you would like to use an image for any other purpose please contact me before doing so.
+You are welcome to use my images and articles for your personal not-for-profit use, such as projects etc, but please reference me as the source.
+All of my images and articles are copyright so if you would like to use them for another purpose please contact me before doing so.

 If you would like to contact me, my e-mail address is prsj56[at]optusnet.com.au